The History of Mayo Clinic's Department of Anesthesiology and Perioperative Medicine

 2024-2025 Centennial Celebration Events

-Anesthesia History Assocation 2025 Annual Meeting
+Anesthesia History Association 2025 Annual Meeting

 In 2025, from April 25th to April 27th, the annual meeting of the Anesthesia History Association (AHA) will be held in Rochester, Minnesota at Mayo Clinic.
 It will be co-hosted by Mayo Clinic’s Department of Anesthesiology and Perioperative Medicine and the History of Anesthesia Society.